-Maths skill number Skill Example MS 2.1 Understand and use the symbols : = < << >> > and ~.
-No example required.
-MS 2.2 Change the subject of an equation Students should demonstrate their ability to use and manipulate equations, eg nutrient transfer rates, energy conversion efficiencies and fish maximum sustainable yields.
-MS 2.3 Substitute numerical values into algebraic equations using appropriate units for physical quantities Students should demonstrate their ability to use a given equation, eg Simpson's index of diversity: D = N(N-1) Σ n (n -1) to assess the impact of a new habitat management regime.
+Mathe matical skill number Exemplification of mathematical skill in the context of A-level Environmental Science (examples are not limited to those given below) MS 2.1 Understand and use the symbols : = < << >> > and ~.
+No exemplification required.

-Maths skill number Skill Example MS 2.4 Solve algebraic equations Students should demonstrate their ability to solve equations in an environmental context, eg calculations using the universal soil loss equation to assess the effectiveness of soil conservation programmes.
+Mathe matical skill number Mathematical skills Exemplification of mathematical skill in the context of A-level Environmental Science (examples are not limited to those given below) MS 2.2 Change the subject of an equation Students should demonstrate their ability to use and manipulate equations, eg nutrient transfer rates, energy conversion efficiencies and fish maximum sustainable yields.
+MS 2.3 Substitute numerical values into algebraic equations using appropriate units for physical quantities Students should demonstrate their ability to: • use a given equation, eg Simpson's index of diversity: D = N (N - 1) Σ n (n -1) to assess the impact of a new habitat management regime.
+MS 2.4 Solve algebraic equations Students should demonstrate their ability to solve equations in an environmental context, eg calculations using the universal soil loss equation to assess the effectiveness of soil conservation programmes.
+MS 2.5 Use logarithms in relation to quantities that range over several orders of magnitude Students should demonstrate their ability to use a logarithmic scale in the context, eg of noise pollution levels.